10th Apple iPhone Anniversary and Computing Progress

 In my Moore’s Law article I described the IBM System/370 Model 158-3 mainframe computer that I worked on in the early-1970s as a computer operator.
 It cost about $3.5M, required a large computer room, and consumed so much electricity that liquid cooling of the processor was needed to supplement room air conditioning.
 I compared it to an iPhone 4S, which then had 100 times more memory, was thousands of times faster, and had wireless access to the Internet, running on batteries.

-We often take for granted how much compute capacity we carry in our pocket — more than it took to land a man on the moon — so as we imagine the future, it’s helpful to reflect on just how far we’ve come, and how fast.
+We often take for granted how much compute capacity we now carry in our pockets or wear on our wrists — more than it took to land a man on the moon — so as we imagine the future, it’s helpful to reflect on just how far we’ve come, and how fast.

 I often describe the Apple iPhone as an ideal healthcare gateway between our sensor devices and remote health services.
-But since it’s also a powerful computer, let’s compare it to the Personal Computer that IBM introduced in August 1981 — 10 years after I worked on that million-dollar mainframe.
+But since it’s also a powerful computer, let’s compare it to the Personal Computer that IBM introduced in August 1981.
+Buying one of those first PCs changed the direction of my IBM career — from supporting enterprise solutions with million-dollar mainframes to consumer applications in the home.

 IBM PC